javaduke/mule-profiler-plugin/README.md

 # MuleProfiler

-This plugin will dump the message processors info that takes more time than a specified threshold
+This plugins monitors/profile the execution of a flow.
+It allows to generate alerts when it throughput is bigger than a threshold and also dump some execution metrics.
+The user can filter what app and also what MP wants to be monitored

 ## Configuration properties